 The Jolly Breeze Whale Watching Adventure runs from Mid June to October.
 Departure times depend on the month and date you are visiting.

 There is a 100% satisfaction guarantee for the cruise.
 They also offer a free return visit if no whales are spotted.
-Visit must be during the same season.
+The visit must be during the same season.

 Tours are 3.5 hours in duration to allow sufficient time for wildlife viewing.